huiyic/huiyic.github.io/_posts/2019-06-08-cafes-with-wifi-and-plugs.md

 Holland Village branch:
 Decent place to work if you go early enough, like before 1pm on the weekends.
 Then it'll slowly get crowded with students.
-Couple plugs available on the 2nd floor, haven't seen any on the 1st floor.

 <b>Kith Cafe (Bukit Timah)</b>
 The second floor is pretty conducive.
 The food is great too!